Video Analytics with Zero-streaming Cameras: Related Work

 \section{Related Work}

 \paragraph{Optimizing video analytics} The CV community has studied video analytics for decades, e.g., for online training~\cite{clickbait,clickbaitv2} and active learning~\cite{activelearning}.
 They mostly focus on improving analytics accuracy on short videos~\cite{saligrama12cvpr, liu17cvpr, zhu18cvpr, kang16cvpr, secs, shen17cvpr} while missing opportunities in exploiting long-term knowledge (\S\ref{sec:lm}).
 These techniques alone cannot address the systems challenges we face, e.g., network limit or frame scheduling.
+A common theme of recent work is to trade accuracy for lower cost: VStore~\cite{vstore} does so for video storage; Pakha \textit{et al.}~\cite{pakha18hotcloud} do so for network transport; Chameleon~\cite{chameleon} and VideoStorm~\cite{videostorm, videoedge} do so with video formats. \sys{}'s operators as well exploit accuracy/cost tradeoffs.
+Multiple systems analyze archival videos on servers~\cite{scanner,deeplens,vstore,blazeit,shen2019nexus}. \sys{} analyzes archival videos on \textit{remote} cameras and embraces new techniques.
+ML model cascade is commonly used for processing a stream of frames~\cite{noscope,objectdetect-cascade,pedestrian-cascade}: in processing a frame, it keeps invoking a more expensive operator if the current operator has insufficient confidence.
+This technique, however, mismatches exploratory analytics, for which \sys{} uses one operator to process many frames in one pass and produces inexact yet useful results for all of them.